mhslinks/mhslinks.github.io/contribute/Win.md

 ![alt text][goodName]

-Log in with your MHS Credentials (What you use to sign into compass with).
+Log in with your MHS Credentials (used to sign into Compass).

 ![alt text][login]